 Board of Directors

-Kris (they/them) is entering their fourth year with CRAG-VT after serving two years as Vice President.
-A rare breed of climber, Kris hardly feels the need to leave the Green Mountain State to climb and spends most of their time weeding out new cracks and hammering in bolts in search of new first ascents.
-Kris is also an AMGA-certified Single Pitch Instructor.
-Aside from climbing, Kris coaches high school ultimate at Colchester High School and is the Director of a youth summer camp in the Adirondacks.
-You will most likely find Kris and their trusty 50-pound climbing partner, Knuckles wandering in the woods up at Bone Mountain, come say hello some time and they’ll try to convince you it’s, “well worth the hour and a half stroll up to the cliff.”
+Kristen is a board member at large after serving for six years as President of CRAG-VT and two years as Vice President.
+When climbing in Vermont she spends most of her time weeding out new cracks and hammering in bolts in search of new first ascents.
+Kristen is also an AMGA-certified Single Pitch Instructor/WEMT and is a coach and guide at climbing at Petra Cliffs Mountaineering Center while working full time as the Director of a youth summer camp in the Adirondacks.
+You will most likely find Kristen and her trusty 50-pound climbing partner, Knuckles wandering in the woods up at Bone Mountain, come say hello some time and she’ll try to convince you it’s, “well worth the hour and a half stroll up to the cliff.”

 Seth Maciejowski is a Vermont native who has been rock and ice climbing in New England and around the world for over 20 years.
 He has a penchant for exploring the ugly, dirty and loose on both rock and ice.
 Over the years he has served CRAG-VT as secretary and president.
 In his non-climbing life, Seth serves as a electrical design engineer for Allearth Renewables and hikes and bikes with his wife Allaire and two kids, Phoebe and Ephraim.